kvasir7/kvasir7.github.io/about.md

 ## Evolutionary Constraints, Adaptations, and Innovation

-#### -How do constraints on adaptations and macroevolutionary novelties manifest in contemporary ecological interactions of microbes and multicellular organisms?
+#### -How do (1) macroevolutionary innovations and (2) constraints on adaptation manifest in contemporary ecological interactions of microbes and multicellular organisms?

 ## Levels of Action (canonically as the "levels of selection")

 #### -Do answers to the above questions vary by level of biological organization (e.g. gene, organism, group, species, clade)?